-In InterGifted’s Creatives group, our leader Merlin Györy guided us in a group exercise in which we put our feelings on an important matter into a piece of original art.
-I made the piece you see above.
-It was just a very rough sketch of hard, but sincere feelings: me sitting in the ocean with all the plastic that now ubiquitously lives there, while meditating and sending compassion out to the oceans and the rest of the Earth suffering with it.
+In InterGifted’s Creatives group, we did a group exercise in which we put our feelings on an important matter into a piece of original art.
+I made a collage of me sitting in the ocean with all the plastic that now ubiquitously lives there, while meditating and sending compassion out to the oceans and the rest of the Earth suffering with it.
 Sharing this piece with our group was a real breakthrough, as it acknowledged something important: I wasn’t powerless, even in my state of freeze and grief.
 I was connected to the world through my compassion for it, and that meant that just by feeling the compassion, I was doing something positive for the world.

 Yeah, but what good is that? a skeptical part of me countered.
 Yet I knew from my years of mindfulness practice that our compassion makes a big difference in situations where it seems that no difference can be made, so I ignored the inner skeptic.
 Mindfulness has opened up connections and entrained energy fields even when circumstances have appeared immovable, and inspired and motivated me in situations even when action felt impossible.
 It has lead to increasing returns, as it builds over time.
 So I knew that while compassion itself wouldn’t heal the world and reverse climate change, it would have positive reverberating effects on me as well as on the people with whom I was engaging on this topic, and that meant something to me.